Beta

 The realistic availability picture is the constraint that shapes every other decision on LAX–SIN.
 Singapore Airlines business class saver space is tightly capacity-controlled, typically 0–4 seats per flight, and the airline prioritizes its own KrisFlyer elite members in the early release windows.
 Non-stop SQ service between Los Angeles and Singapore exists, but treating a specific date as a given before confirming open saver inventory is a planning error.
 Flex a 2–3 week window around your target dates, consider one-stop routings through Tokyo or Seoul to widen the inventory pool, and never transfer points to a program until you have confirmed space in your fare bucket.

 Transfer paths are straightforward once you have a program and a seat locked.
-Chase Ultimate Rewards moves 1:1 to KrisFlyer, Aeroplan, and Korean Air SKYPASS — three of the five programs covering this corridor.
+Chase Ultimate Rewards moves 1:1 to KrisFlyer, a transfer partner, and Korean Air SKYPASS — three of the five programs covering this corridor.
 Amex Membership Rewards, Citi ThankYou, and Capital One miles all transfer 1:1 to KrisFlyer as well, giving you multiple funding paths for the 99,000-mile Singapore Airlines redemption.
 Alaska miles, required for the JAL sweet spot, are earned directly or transferred from partners including Bilt; Chase does not transfer to Alaska, so factor that into your currency stack before committing.

 Measured against rewardztravel.com's conservative valuations, the numbers look like this: our 1.3¢/pt valuation for KrisFlyer means 99,000 miles represents roughly $1,287 in baseline value — well below the $6,500+ cash fare, which is precisely the case for transferring.
-The Aeroplan path at 75,000 points clears $1,125 at our 1.5¢/pt valuation, and the Korean Air SKYPASS option at 80,000 points lands at $1,200 using our same 1.5¢ benchmark.
+The a transfer partner path at 75,000 points clears $1,125 at our 1.5¢/pt valuation, and the Korean Air SKYPASS option at 80,000 points lands at $1,200 using our same 1.5¢ benchmark.
 None of those baselines tell you whether saver space will exist on your dates.
 Find space first — then transfer.

 Top redemptions for this route